Benefits of exfoliation for face and body

 Fruity Exfoliating Face Mask

 Clay is a gentle exfoliator and also draws impurities out from the skin.
 For a 2-in1 cleansing and exfoliating face mask, mash up 2-3 strawberries and mix with 1tbsp Kaolin Clay, 1tbsp ground oats and a little cream from the fridge until you have a paste.
-Add 2 drops of Geranium essential oil, 2 drops Ylang Ylang and 1 drop Lemon and mix well.
+Add 2 drops of Geranium or Palmarosa essential oil, 2 drops Ylang Ylang and 1 drop Lemon and mix well.
 Gently massage into the face and leave on for 10 minutes.
 Wash off with cold water, pat dry and follow with your normal moisturiser.

 Strawberries contains natural fruit acids (citric acid, malic acid) which gently exfoliate the skin and are also rich in Vitamin C.